Elicea, 10 mg 28 pcs.

 Contraindications

-Side effects most commonly develop during the 1st or 2nd week of therapy, then usually become less intense and occur less frequently with continuation of therapy.
+Side effects most often develop in the 1st or 2nd week of therapy, then usually become less intense and occur less frequently as therapy is continued.

-The side effects occurring with drugs belonging to the SSRI class and noted when taking escitalopram are listed below.
-The information is based on data from placebo-controlled clinical trials and spontaneous reports.
+Listed below are the side effects that occur with drugs belonging to the SSRI class and were reported with escitalopram.
+Information is presented based on data from placebo-controlled clinical trials and spontaneous reports.

 Blood and lymphatic system disorders: